Code-Institute-Submissions/MAN95-dev-PetPals_NovResub/README.md

 ### Images
 - All product images were taken from the [EntirelyPets](https://entirelypets.com/) website.
 - The carousel images were taken from [shutterstock](https://www.shutterstock.com/).
+- The mockup image in the README.md file was created using [Techsini](https://techsini.com/).

 ## Code
 - [Code Institute](https://codeinstitute.net/) - Code learnt during the Full Stack Web Developer course (specifically the Boutique-Ado project) has been implemented in this project.